 The school charges an additional fees of $2,705 in addition to tuition bringing the total effective in-state tuition to $21,695.

 On campus room and board is provided by the school at a cost of $11,506 per academic year.
 Students electing to live off campus elsewhere in Atlanta should budget at least this amount.

 The estimated annual cost for books and supplies is $1,900.

 If living on-campus, students should budget for $3,312 in additional living expenses.
 Off-campus students should budget for $3,312 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Clark Atlanta University was $37,382 for the 2017/2018 academic year.
+The annual tuition and living expense budget to go to CAU was $38,413 for the 2020/2021 academic year.
 The cost is the same for all students regardless of Georgia residence status as there is no in-state discount.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Clark Atlanta University net price for in-state students is $29,100* for the 2019/2020 academic year.
+The reported CAU net price for in-state students is $29,100* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|